 Mission

-To deepen our understanding of peace and human rights through rigorous interdisciplinary inquiry, and to transform these insights into actionable strategies for global policy.
+To deepen the understanding of peace and human rights through rigorous interdisciplinary inquiry, and to translate those insights into practical strategies for global policy.

 Vision

-A world where innovative research and collaborative advocacy foster sustainable, equitable peace and protect the rights of every individual.
+A world where rigorous research and collaborative advocacy foster sustainable, equitable peace and protect the rights of every individual.

 Our Commitment to the Sustainable Development Goals

-We contribute directly to the realization of several UN Sustainable Development Goals (SDGs) by generating rigorous, decolonial research, advancing inclusive policy frameworks, and supporting community-led peacebuilding around the world.
+We contribute to several UN Sustainable Development Goals (SDGs) by conducting rigorous research, promoting inclusive policy frameworks, and supporting community-led peacebuilding worldwide.

 Join Our Community

-Whether you’re a fellow researcher, NGO professional, or policy advocate, we invite you to join our community.
-Connect with us, attend our events, and help shape the future of global peace and human rights.
-We believe in collaboration – and we’d love for you to be a part of it.
+Whether you are a researcher, NGO professional, or policy advocate, we invite you to join our community.
+Connect with us, attend our events, and contribute to shaping the future of global peace and human rights.
+We believe in collaboration, and we welcome you to be a part of it.